IIT-PAVIS/Voice-Activity-Detection/README.md

 * [ ] There are also natural changes of illumination and shadow rising on the wall behind the panelists in the back row.
 * [ ] Especially, for the panelists sitting in the front row, there is sometimes background motion occurring when the person(s) behind them moves.

-You can reach the annotations from: LINK TO BE ADDED, which includes:
+You can reach the annotations from: http://doi.org/10.5281/zenodo.3928151, which includes:

 * [ ] The upper body detection of nine panelists in bounding box form
 * [ ] Associated VAD ground-truth (speaking, not-speaking) for nine panelists